- Prayer and Worship

 This is a compilation of helpful quotes from Pope Francis on issues of life, dignity, justice and peace.
 This informal compilation is not comprehensive; it does not cover every issue.
 This document is a work in progress and will be updated periodically.
 Available in both English and Spanish.

 Short, two-page handouts on Baptism, Eucharist, Confirmation, Marriage, Holy Orders, Penance, and Anointing of the Sick can help Catholics who are preparing for the sacraments reflect on our Catholic call to mission in the world.
 Available in both English and Spanish!

-Caritas in Veritate lesson plans and individual study guide can help you learn more about Pope Benedict's encyclical, which explores Catholic teaching on human development, economic life, and other pressing global issues.Resources on Catholic social teaching, includes scriptural foundations, Church documents, major themes, and activities such as lesson plans and a CST timeline game.
+Caritas in Veritate lesson plans and individual study guide can help you learn more about Pope Benedict's encyclical, which explores Catholic teaching on human development, economic life, and other pressing global issues.Resources on Catholic social teaching, includes scriptural foundations, Church documents, major themes, reflections on Joy of the Gospel and Charity in Truth, and activities such as lesson plans and a CST timeline game.
 En Español.
 Faithful Citizenship provides materials and resources to prepare Catholics to bring their faith to public life and to live as faithful citizens.